jobbaripojat/vaalikone/README.md

 Questions come from a local database, but could easily be directed to the cloud.

 Commits are skewed here again because we used [Saros](https://www.saros-project.org/), an addon to Eclipse that enables multiple users to edit the same workspace using remote connection.

+The continuation to this project can be found at [here](https://github.com/jobbaripojat/vaalikone2).